Armed man arrested near home of U.S. Supreme Court Justice Kavanaugh | Law-Order

 Armed man arrested near home of U.S. Supreme Court Justice Kavanaugh

-An armed California man who made threats against Brett Kavanaugh was arrested early on Wednesday near conservative U.S. Supreme Court justice's Maryland home, the site of protests by abortion-rights advocates in recent weeks, authorities said.
+Kavanaugh's home in the Washington suburb of Chevy Chase has been the site of some protests by abortion-rights advocates since the May 2 publication of a leaked draft opinion indicating the court was poised to overturn its 1973 Roe v.
+Wade decision.
+Roske was also upset about last month's mass shooting at a school in Uvalde, Texas, the affidavit said, and was concerned Kavanaugh will vote against gun regulations in another major upcoming ruling in a firearms rights case.
+Roske said he came up with the plan after "thinking about how to give his life a purpose," according to the affidavit.

+A criminal complaint filed in federal court in Maryland said Roske was facing a charge of attempting to kidnap or murder a U.S. judge.
+Roske was scheduled to make an initial court appearance later on Wednesday.
+"Threats of violence and actual violence against the justices, of course, strike at the heart of our democracy," U.S. Attorney General Merrick Garland told reporters when asked about the arrest.
-An armed California man who made threats against Brett Kavanaugh was arrested early on Wednesday near conservative U.S. Supreme Court justice's Maryland home, the site of protests by abortion-rights advocates in recent weeks, authorities said.
-The man was taken into custody near the justice's home in the Washington suburb of Chevy Chase and transported to a police station in Maryland's Montgomery County, with the case subsequently transferred to the FBI, county police said.

-"At approximately 1:50 a.m. today, a man was arrested near Justice Kavanaugh's residence.
+Roske was taken into custody near the justice's home and transported to a police station in Maryland's Montgomery County, with the case subsequently transferred to the FBI, local police said.
+"At approximately 1:50 a.m today, a man was arrested near Justice Kavanaugh's residence.
 The man was armed and made threats against Justice Kavanaugh," court spokesperson Patricia McCabe added.
-Neither McCabe nor county police identified the man.
-It was unclear what type of weapon he was carrying.

-"Threats of violence and actual violence against the justices, of course, strike at the heart of our democracy," U.S. Attorney General Merrick Garland told reporters when asked about the arrest.
-Abortion-rights supporters have held protests outside Kavanaugh's home and those of at least two other justices and have rallied outside the courthouse since the May 2 publication of a leaked draft ruling showing that the court's conservative majority was poised to overturn its landmark 1973 Roe v.
-Wade decision that legalized abortion nationwide.
+The affidavit said that Roske himself called police after he saw U.S. marshals outside Kavanaugh's house.
+Roske told the dispatcher he was suicidal and intended to kill Kavanaugh, according to the affidavit.
+Montgomery County police took him into custody without incident, the affidavit said.
+Abortion-rights supporters have held protests outside Kavanaugh's home and those of at least two other justices, while also rallying outside the courthouse since the publication of the leaked draft.

-The Washington Post reported that the man, who it said was in his mid-20s, was angry about the draft opinion.
-"We are not able to release any identifiers on the suspect or whether he had a gun, that information will be provided by the FBI," Montgomery County police said in a statement.

 Abortion-rights supporters have held demonstrations in Washington and other cities since the draft was leaked, incensed that a right recognized for half a century was poised to be erased by the court's increasingly assertive conservative justices.
 The court building is now surrounded by high black fencing.
 A protester on Monday chained himself by the neck to that perimeter fence.